DApp Design Patterns

 1. A Universal DApp should have a single source chain contract which emits all the events relevant to the Creditcoin Oracle.
 That way, the offchain worker building oracle queries for your DApp only needs to follow events emitted from a single contract address.

-4. Don’t initiate cross-chain functionality using common events such as transfer.
-Instead prefer to wrap actions such as transfer in calls that emit more bridging specific events such as TokensBurnedForBridging.
+4. Avoid common events: Don't initiate cross-chain functionality using common events such as standard Transfer events.
+Instead, prefer to wrap actions in calls that emit more specific events such as TokensBurned.
+This makes it easier for workers to filter and process the correct events.

 Next Steps